 You wouldn’t guess that it’s spring here in Boston given the snow we’ve been getting in April!
 Still, I am dreaming of spring and getting my little garden going.

 These are my favorite picture books for garden inspiration.
 These books demonstrate that gardens can transform an environment, bring neighbors closer, and even become a political touchpoint.
-Ideas for Earth Day include starting a compost pile, planting a tree, or even just germinate seeds.
+Ideas for Earth Day include starting a compost pile, planting a tree, or even just germinating seeds.

 What are your favorite spring picture books?
 Are you planting a garden this year of any size?
 Please share!